• Skip to main content

 lightly stir-fried veggies & chicken or other meat of choice (optional)

-Stir well and enjoy – feel free to adjust the seasonings to your tastes!
+Stir well and enjoy – feel free to adjust the seasonings as desired.

 TIP: If you like chow mein noodles, another way you make your ramen is to boil the noodles just until al dente (not too soggy… leave them slightly firm with a little “bite” to them) and drain off all the water.

-Heat up a pan with a little butter or oil, mix up the aforementioned ingredients (soy sauce, ginger, onion powder, etc), add the noodles to the pan and toss around with tongs or a fork and then add the sauce mixture.
+Heat up a tbsp. of butter or oil in a medium pan, mix up the aforementioned ingredients (soy sauce, ginger, onion powder, etc), add the noodles to the pan and toss around with tongs or a fork and then add the sauce mixture.

 Chicken or Beef Ramen

 Prepare noodles as usual.
 Add to them and the water organic bouillon in the flavor of your choice and any other spices you’d like.
-You can also make your own, homemade broth from your meat of choice, which is even better.
+You can also use beef or chicken bone broth or make your own broth, which is even better.
 If using salt, please use Real Salt Sea Salt or Celtic Sea Salt!

 Cappellini Pomodoro Ramen

-This is a sauce that friend shared with me many years ago and back then, I was into raw food so we served it on spiralized, “angel hair” zucchini “pasta” – which is actually an option for you to try if you’re dead set against using the actual, wheat-based ramen noodles for any of the recipes- just boil them rather them leave them raw OR if you want, try it raw!
+This is a sauce that friend shared with me many years ago and back then, I was into raw food so we served it on spiralized, “angel hair” zucchini “pasta”.

 Prepare noodles as usual and drain completely.